kynetiv/php_pdo_sqlcipher/examples/BUILD.md

 ##### More Environment Variables

-Now that OpenSSL is build, we'll update our paths for the PHP build.
+Now that OpenSSL is built (or you downloaded it and extracted it to `C:\openssl`), we'll update our paths for the PHP build.
 Adding in some additional paths for Bison

 ```sh
 SET PATH=%PATH%;C:\openssl\bin;%ProgramFiles%\GnuWin32\bin;